-The most commendable and admirable decision adult children will make is to open up their house to helping elderly parents.
+The most commendable and admirable decision adult children will make is to open up their house to caring for elderly parents.
 Our parents raised and took care of us when we needed help and support, so it seems like a no-brainer to reciprocate when it becomes unsafe for Mom or Dad to live alone.
-But there are a number of considerations to take into account before you take this step helping elderly parents.
+But there are a number of considerations to take into account before you take this step in caring for elderly parents.
 Atlanta Home Care Partners, Inc. details some of the key questions to think about:

 Is there sufficient space?
 If setting up an area for Mom will lead to shuffling the kids’ accommodations, for example, doubling up siblings to share a space or requiring a person to sleep on the sofa, it is necessary to weigh this disruption alongside the health benefits to the senior loved one.

 Are home modifications needed?
 Walk through your home and try to see it through the viewpoint of your elderly parents.
 Are pathways clear between your loved one’s room, bath room, kitchen area, etc.?
 Are there any sort of tripping hazards, such as throw rugs?
 Do you need to install grab bars, an elevated toilet seat, or other home medical equipment?
 What about stairs to maneuver?
 Is the house wheelchair-accessible?